 top of page

-Grounded Authority – A leadership style that balances confidence with calm emotional regulation, allowing leaders to make decisions from a place of clarity instead of reactive impulses.
+Grounded Authority – A leadership style that balances confidence with calm emotional regulation.
+This allows leaders to make decisions from a place of clarity instead of reactive impulses.

 • Psychological Safety – A team climate where members feel safe to take risks, voice opinions, and admit mistakes without fear of punishment.